Diabetes service (Richmond)

 DESMOND is a nationally accredited diabetes self-management education programme for patients - Find out more

-Referrals to our DESMOND programmes can be made by self-referral or by your GP using the Diabetes Book & Learn website for both our Newly Diagnosed and Foundation sessions (for people with a diagnosis made over 12 months ago).
+Referrals to our DESMOND programmes can be made by your GP or by self-referral using the central booking hub Diabetes Book & Learn.
+You can click the link below or call them directly and they can assist you with your options and booking for both our Newly Diagnosed and Foundation sessions (for people with a diagnosis made over 12 months ago).
+Sessions are held either virtually on MS teams or Face to Face.